bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ### Bash Commands That Save Me Time and Frustration

-#### Here's a list of bash commands that stand between me and insanity.
+#### Here's a list of bash commands that stand between me and insanity

 [![](https://camo.githubusercontent.com/22b34f635d2c806b42121947a66b17cb69fe0b64d935cbdeabe81c3bccc74e8e/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a77304a3875366a5754696b59565a7a572e6a7067)](https://camo.githubusercontent.com/22b34f635d2c806b42121947a66b17cb69fe0b64d935cbdeabe81c3bccc74e8e/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a77304a3875366a5754696b59565a7a572e6a7067)